Tawny Cypress

 Tawny Cypress is an American actress.
 She has appeared in various television and stage plays.
-She starred as art dealer Simone Deveaux on the TV series Heroes.
-She previously held roles on several TV series, including Fox's drama K-Ville as Ginger "Love Tap" LeBeau, Carly Heath on House of Cards, and Cherie Rollins-Murray on the second and third seasons of the CBS series Unforgettable.
-In 2019, Cypress starred as Inez in the film Inez & Doug & Kira, for which she has received critical acclaim.
+She starred as art dealer Simone Deveaux on the NBC superhero series Heroes.
+She previously held roles on several TV series, including Fox's drama K-Ville as Ginger "Love Tap" LeBeau, Carly Heath on the Netflix drama House of Cards, and Cherie Rollins-Murray on the second and third seasons of the CBS series Unforgettable.
+In 2019, Cypress starred as Inez in the film Inez & Doug & Kira.
 Since 2021, Cypress has starred as Taissa Turner on Showtime's Yellowjackets.

 Early life

-Tawny Cypress was born in Point Pleasant, New Jersey.
-She spent her childhood living in communities along the Jersey Shore, including the towns of Sea Girt, Belmar and Red Bank.
+Tawny Cypress spent her childhood living in communities along the Jersey Shore, including the towns of Sea Girt, Belmar and Red Bank.
 She attended Mason Gross School of the Arts at Rutgers University.
 Cypress also attended William Esper Studio, where she was invited to teach in 2020.

 Career

 Since 2000, she has been actively working in film and television.
-In 2021, Cypress was cast on Yellowjackets as Taissa Turner, a survivor of a horrific plane crash in the 1990s, now running for the New Jersey State Senate while trying to keep quiet the demons of eighteen months of survival in the Canadian wilderness.
+She had a main role in The Blacklist: Redemption as Nez Rowan, a mercenary.
+In 2021, Cypress was cast on Yellowjackets in the main role of Taissa Turner, a survivor of a horrific plane crash in the 1990s, now running for the New Jersey State Senate while trying to keep quiet the demons of nineteen months of survival in the Canadian wilderness.

 Personal life

-Cypress's mother is of Hungarian descent and her father was black and Native American, a partial descendent of the Accawmacke Nation of the Eastern Shore of Virginia.
-Cypress still resides in her native New Jersey.
+Cypress resides in New York City.
 Her brother is comic book artist Toby Cypress.
 Since 2011, she has been married to Tom Dillon.
 They have one child and reside in New Jersey with their many dogs and cats.

 Cypress revealed in the documentary Queer for Fear that she is attracted to women.